htuncer/machine-learning/projects/capstone/capstone_report.md

 ### Metrics
 I will use [average precision (AP)](http://homepages.inf.ed.ac.uk/ckiw/postscript/ijcv_voc09.pdf) metric.
 AP is the area under the precision/recall curve.
 Precision reflects out of all the items labeled as positive, how many truly belong to the positive class.
-Precision is ratio of true positive instances to the sum of true postive and false positives.
+Precision is ratio of true positive instances to the sum of true positive and false positives.
 Recall reflects out of all the items that are truly positive, how many were correctly classified as positive.
 Or simply, how many positive items were 'recalled' from the dataset.
 It is  the ratio of true positive instances to the sum of true positives and false negatives.

+The reason that I pick average precision: In my model I will query if the object is vehicle or not.
+I don't have multiple object classes.
+The precision at every correct point is: how many correct vehicle images have been encountered up to this point (including current) divided by the total images seen up to this point.
+The reason of not using mean average precision (most used metric in object detection studies) is that I do not multiple object classes hence no multiple queries on the model.

 ## II.
 Analysis

 ### Data Exploration

 Training data for object detection model is  [annotated images](https://github.com/udacity/self-driving-car/tree/master/annotations) provided by CrowdAI.
 It contains over 65,000 labels across 9,423 frames (in JPG format) collected from a Point Grey research cameras running at full resolution of 1920x1200 at 2hz.
 The dataset includes labels for car, truck and pedestrian.
 I removed the pedestrian label as my goal is not to identify pedestrians but vehicles.
 Labels.csv retrieved from [download link](http://bit.ly/udacity-annoations-crowdai) has wrong column order which causes an error during cropping object images.
 So the column order needs to be changed to x_min, y_min, x_max, y_max, Frame, Label, Preview URL.

 Training data for object classification model is the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) which are retrieved by Udacity from  [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html) and [the KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/).
 The data has two classes: vehicle and non-vehicle.
 There are around 8800 images at each class.
 The images are 64x64 pixels, in RGB color space with no Alpha channel and in portable network graphics (PNG) format.

 Non-vehicle images are extracted from road sequences not containing vehicles.
 Vehicle images includes high variety of vehicle make, model and color.
 One important feature affecting the appearance of the vehicle is the position of the vehicle relative to the camera.
 Therefore,  images are separated in four different regions according to the pose: middle/close range in front of the camera, middle/close range in the left, close/middle range in the right, and far range.
 In addition, the images are extracted in such a way that they do not perfectly fit the contour of the vehicle in order to make the classifier more robust to offsets in the hypothesis generation stage.
 Instead, some images contain the vehicle loosely (some background is also included in the image), while others only contain the vehicle partially